OneBusAway/onebusaway-gtfs-modules/docs/index.md

 ```

 #if( $currentVersion.contains('SNAPSHOT') )
-  To use a SNAPSHOT version of the library, you'll need to {{{https://github.com/OneBusAway/onebusaway/wiki/Maven-Repository}add a reference to the OneBusAway Maven repository}}.
+  To use a SNAPSHOT version of the library, you'll need to [add a reference to the OneBusAway Maven repository](https://github.com/OneBusAway/onebusaway/wiki/Maven-Repository).
 #end

 Example Code